StatistikStadtZuerich/zueridown/README.md

 ```
 ````

-## Issues with Hypenation or text beyond the margins
+## Issues with Hyphenation or text beyond the margins

-If the document does not have proper hypenation in any line, or there are some texts which extend beyond the margin of the page, i.e. if the document looks like:
+If the document does not have proper hyphenation in any line, or there are some texts which extend beyond the margin of the page, i.e. if the document looks like:

 ![](man/figures/no_hyphen.png)